|

 was burned in 1974 during the community strife associated with the IRA terrorist

-LURGAN FRIENDS AT THE END OF THE TWENTIETH CENTURY
+campaign.
+LURGAN FRIENDS AT THE END OF THE TWENTIETH CENTURY Membership of Friends in the area

 was considerably reduced during this period, and attendance at Sunday Morning